text-forge/docs/docs/setup.md

 Text Forge currently supports Linux and Windows (You can use it on other platforms with build it from source), Just download [latest](https://github.com/text-forge/text-forge/releases/latest) and install it! (or download portable version and extract it anywhere you want)

+!!! note

+    You can see build guide here: [Open Text Forge source in Godot](build.md)

 Now you can run Text Forge:

 ![image.png](https://text-forge.github.io/docs/img/setup_screenshot.png)